 Health education is a primary purpose of the soilSHOP event.
-Educating people about potential health problems caused by exposure to lead and other metals in soil is an important soilSHOP activity.
+Educating people about potential health problems caused by exposure to lead in soil is an important soilSHOP activity.

-- Results of the participants’ soil screening,
+- results of the participants’ soil screening,

-- Health problems that could be caused by exposure to high levels of lead, and
+- health problems that could be caused by exposure to high levels of lead, and

 Also, health educators can:

-- Review and design soilSHOP and other health education materials so that they meet the specific needs and concerns of the community, and
+- review and design soilSHOP and other health education materials so that they meet the specific needs and concerns of the community, and

-- Complete the soilSHOP Internal Consultation Evaluation Form after each one-on-one discussion to record outreach efforts.
+- complete the soilSHOP Internal Consultation Evaluation Form after each one-on-one discussion to record outreach efforts.